 Closing the information gap while providing meaningful employment experience for youth.

-MAPSCorps students become confident and capable communicators and meet high standards as they develop basic job skills.
-Youth are challenged to demonstrate personal integrity and apply their best critical thinking skills to the scientific, health, and civic engagement components of the MAPSCorps experience.
+MAPSCorps students become confident and capable communicators and meet high standards as they develop college and career readiness skills.
+Youth are challenged to apply their best critical thinking skills to the scientific, health, and civic engagement components of the MAPSCorps experience.

-MAPSCorps produces an annual census of high quality data about all the businesses and organizations in a community.
-These data are used by healthcare professionals, policymakers, researchers, leaders, entrepreneurs, residents and others for better health, well-being and economic vitality.
+MAPSCorps produces high quality data about all the businesses and organizations in targeted communities.
+These data are used by community-based organizations, educators, healthcare professionals, policymakers, researchers, entrepreneurs, residents, and others for better health, well-being and economic vitality.